rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 ### Comparing two proportions

-Imagine you want to compare the evoluation of a percentage month over month.
-Let us use another example here.
+Imagine we want to compare the evolution of a percentage month over month.
+Let's use another example here.
 The news claim that satisfaction rate of citizens with the actions lead by the president dropped from 45% to 43%.
 A survey has been conducted on a sample of 1,000 persons.

-**Question**: How can I assess whether this change is relevant or not?
+**Question**: How can we assess whether this change is relevant or not?

 The first solution would be to compare the confidence intervals of the two proportions.

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
 The satisfaction rate in May is 45.0 (±3.0)%

 The satisfaction rate in June is 43.0 (±3.0)%
 </font></div>